 Memoirs, biographies, history, cultural discourse, current affairs, organized crime, trials and tribulations, triumphs and defeats.
-I gravitate towards books written by investigative journalists.
+Gravitate towards books written by investigative journalists.
 Many on my read and tbr pile are written by current or former journalists.
-My favorite book can be vividly deciphered from the header of this blog, written by Jon Krakauer, a renowned veteran investigative journalist.
+Favorite book can be vividly deciphered from the header of this blog, written by Jon Krakauer, a renowned veteran investigative journalist.
 On the not-so-bright side, I have a degree in journalism but never quite pursue it…

 “Reading is like breathing in, writing is like breathing out.” – Pam Allyn.